Dino0986/Dino-VR/Sketchup-Janus/Tutorial.md

 ##### This a screenshot from JanusVR, after baking shadows using blender.
 This Beetle has no textures other than shadows, the rest are vertex colours.

 ![alt text](https://raw.githubusercontent.com/Dino0986/Dino-VR/gh-pages/Sketchup-Janus/beetle.png "Beetle")

+---

+#### -  Step 2 : Actually starting to model.

+- I'm going to make a little street corner with a couple tables, chairs, and a faux storefront for an imaginary coffee shop.
+From here on out, most of this guide will be silent videos with a text write up to go along with.

+##### **All keyboard shorcuts are in the bottom left corner, as well as being in brackets in the write up. **

+1. 0:00 Starting with a square(R), I used a 10'x10' square(R) and extruded(P) it up 3".
+2. 0:20 Then I offset(F) the rear 2 edges 5' towards the middle of the square.
+3. 0:30 Then I extruded(P) the L shaped section up 3".
+4. 0:38 Using the offset(F) tool again I offset the inside edges 4" to make the curb.
+5. 0:42 Then I extruded(P) the curb a half inch above the L shape.
+6. Then, using round corner, I added a fillet to the curb.
+Round corner works by first selecting the edges you want to modify and then clicking on either fillet or chamfer.
+After you select what style you want you type a number, this number is how long the modification will be, measured from the corner in.
+I used 1".
+7. 1:00 As a final step, I used the eraser(E) and the shift key modifier to un-soften the edges.
+This allows you to see your edges so you can select them later.
+A good practice for anyone using roundcorner.

+<iframe width="740" height="400" src="https://www.youtube.com/embed/DJFW-Lft-cQ" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>